DanteDeRuwe/deruwe.me/content/projects/zappr.md

   text: backend

 ---
+> Note: as of January 2021, the backend for this web-app is offline.
+The frontend is still up, but not much content will be shown.

 ## About the project

 Zappr is a web application that enhances your local TV community.

 This project was initially built for the course Web Applications IV of my education in Applied Information technology.
 I now continue it in my free time.

 Zappr is for educational purposes only.

 ### Features